 Sustainability Reporting viewed from the investor side

-If the information reported is already complex to those who of us who prepare it, I could image the maze navigated by investors trying to read every sustainability report.
+If the information reported is already complex to those us who prepare it, I could image the maze navigated by investors trying to read every sustainability report.

-Furthermore, I can imagine the difficulties faced by fund managers when feeding their ESG investment models with information reported through CDP, DJSI, MSCI or Sustainalytics.
+Furthermore, I can also picture the difficulties faced by fund managers when feeding their ESG investment models with information reported through CDP, DJSI, MSCI or Sustainalytics.